openstack-archive/novajoin/README.md

+==== WARNING ====

+These instructions are incomplete and DO NOT WORK

 novajoin Package
 ==================

-This Python package provides a hook in the OpenStack nova compute service to manage host instantiation in an IPA server.
+This Python package provides a vendordata plugin for the OpenStack nova metadata service to manage host instantiation in an IPA server.

+It consists of two services:

+    - REST service
+    - notification listener

+The REST service will respond to dynamic requests from the nova metadata server.
+This is used to add hosts into IPA.

+The notification listener will handle instance delete requests and remove the appropriate host from IPA.

 Build
 =====